dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 [COMPANY NAME]
 # SERIES SEED PREFERRED STOCK INVESTMENT AGREEMENT

-This Series Seed Preferred Stock Investment Agreement (this "Agreement") is dated as of the Agreement Date and is between the Company, the Purchasers and the Key Holders.
+This Series Seed Preferred Stock Investment Agreement (this "Agreement") is dated as of the Agreement Date and is between the Company, the Purchasers and the Founders.

 The parties agree as follows:

 1. DEFINITIONS.
 Capitalized terms used and not otherwise defined in this Agreement or the Exhibits and Schedules to this Agreement have the meanings set forth in Exhibit A.

 2. INVESTMENT.
-Subject to the terms and conditions of this Agreement, including the Agreement Terms set forth in Exhibit B, (i) each Purchaser will purchase at the applicable Closing and the Company will sell and issue to such Purchaser at such Closing that number of shares of Series Seed Preferred Stock set forth opposite such Purchaser's name on Schedule 1, at a price per share equal to the Purchase Price and (ii) each Purchaser, the Company, and each Key Holder agrees to be bound by the obligations set forth in this Agreement and to grant to the other parties to this Agreement the rights set forth in this Agreement.
+Subject to the terms and conditions of this Agreement, including the Agreement Terms set forth in Exhibit B, (i) each Purchaser will purchase at the applicable Closing and the Company will sell and issue to such Purchaser at such Closing that number of shares of Series Seed Preferred Stock set forth opposite such Purchaser's name on Schedule 1, at a price per share equal to the Purchase Price and (ii) each Purchaser, the Company, and each Founder agrees to be bound by the obligations set forth in this Agreement and to grant to the other parties to this Agreement the rights set forth in this Agreement.

 3. ENTIRE AGREEMENT.
 This Agreement (including the Exhibits and Schedules to this Agreement) together with the Restated Certificate constitute the full and entire understanding and agreement between the parties with respect to the subject matter hereof, and any other written or oral agreement relating to the subject matter hereof existing between the parties is expressly canceled.